remnrem/luna-doc/docs/ref/pops.md

 The core `s2` model requires the following:

  - a single central EEG, based on a contralateral mastoid reference, i.e. C3-M2 or C4-M1.
-In practice, similar EEGs channels can be swapped in and should still perform similarly, e.g. F3-M2
+In practice, similar EEG channels can be swapped in and should still perform similarly, e.g. F3-M2

  - channels must be band-pass filtered 0.3 - 35 Hz and sampled at 128 Hz

- - as well as this primary channel (which is given the placehold label _CEN_ below), the `s2` model expects a parallel, standardized version (called _ZEN_ below), which can be obtained via the `ROBUST-NORM` Luna command
+ - as well as this primary channel (which is given the placeholder label _CEN_ below), the `s2` model expects a parallel, standardized version (called _ZEN_ below), which can be obtained via the `ROBUST-NORM` Luna command